Radiation Pressure Calculator

 Why does a mirror feel more radiation pressure than an absorber?

-An absorbing surface takes in photon momentum once.
-A mirror reverses the photon direction, so the momentum change is roughly doubled for ideal normal reflection.
+An absorbing surface takes in the photons' momentum once.
+A mirror sends the light back the other way, so the momentum change is larger and the pressure can approach twice the absorbing case at normal incidence.

 Does the incidence angle matter?